stackerdude/watch_edition/Creating-your-first-page.md

 In order to display some content you'll need to add render method.

-We want the page to display the text `This is a demo` so we will do the following:
+We want the page to display the text "This is a demo" so we will do the following:
 ```javascript
 render: function() {
     this.$el.html("This is a demo");